 The LoadRunner Data Hub is a communication channel based on Kafka technology that enables more robust communication between LoadRunner components.

-To use this channel, install the Data Hub.
-In addition, if your LoadRunner components communicate via the web (for example, if a load generator is behind a firewall and communicates via a proxy), you need to install the Data Hub Web Connector.
+If your LoadRunner components communicate over the web (for example, if a load generator is behind a firewall and communicates using a proxy), you need to install the Data Hub Web Connector in addition to the Data Hub.